apache/nuttx/configs/samd20-xplained/README.txt

          This is a test
          nsh>

-    3. If the OLED1 module is connected to the SAM4L Xplained Pro, then support for the OLED display can be enabled by making the following changes to the configuration:
+    3. If the OLED1 module is connected to the SAMD20 Xplained Pro, then support for the OLED display can be enabled by making the following changes to the configuration:

        System Type -> Peripherals:
-         CONFIG_SAM34_SPI0=y                 : Enable the SAM4L SPI peripheral
+         To be provided                     : Enable the SAMD20 SPI peripheral

        Device Drivers -> SPI
          CONFIG_SPI=y                       : Enable SPI support